-Complaints about the content of an advertisement or marketing communication can be made under the AANA Codes to the Advertising Standards Bureau.
+Complaints about the content of an advertisement or marketing communication can be made under the AANA Codes to Ad Standards.

 - AANA Code of Ethics and the AANA Practice Note – Code of Ethics – provides the overarching set of principles around portrayal of people, sexual appeal, sex, sexuality and nudity, language, violence and health and safety.

 - AANA Code For Advertising and Marketing Communications To Children – is designed to ensure that advertising and marketing communications directed at Australian children is conducted within prevailing community standards around clear representation, sexualised images, unsafe or dangerous products, competitions, use of popular personalities, privacy and food and beverage advertising.

 - AANA Food & Beverages Advertising & Marketing Communications Code – is designed to ensure a high sense of social responsibility in advertising and marketing of food & beverage products and services in Australia around undermining healthy active lifestyle, misleading or deceptive nutritional or health comparisons.